 Thanet has seen an increase in Violence Against the Person (VAP) offences, with 2503 incidents reported from 01 October - 30 September 2013.
 The highest levels can be seen in the Margate Central and Cliftonville West wards.
+The rise in figures is in the main down to a change in the recording mechanism by Kent Police however Thanet is still the highest in the County.

-- Robustly tackle violence associated with Night time Economy Disorder - Identify young people involved with violent crime - Identify and target repeat offenders who are exploiting vulnerable groups - Identify and disrupt gang activity - Prevent further placements of vulnerable people into sensitive locations - Raise awareness of violent extremism
+- Robustly tackle violence associated with Night time Economy Disorder - Identify young people involved with violent crime - Identify and target repeat offenders who are exploiting vulnerable groups - Identify and disrupt gang activity - Prevent further placements of vulnerable people into sensitive locations - Raise awareness of violent extremism (through the Prevent Agenda)